MET-OM/metocean-stats/docs/index.rst

 **Diana Wave Spectrum with Swell and Windsea Partitions, Averaged Over Times with Hm0 ≥ 99th Percentile:**

-- note: Partitioning requires that the wave spetra data (NORA3_wave_spec) is merged with the wind data (NORA3_wind_sub) beforehand, using:
+- note: Partitioning requires that the wave spectra data (NORA3_wave_spec) is merged with the wind data (NORA3_wind_sub) beforehand, using:

 .. code-block:: python